xinyue-carol/Bitcoin-Price-Trend-Prediction_GC/README.md

 PC_4: contains 5.14% of the variations
 PC_5: contains 2.61% of the variations
 ...
-Total first 5 component are enough to explain 91.94% of all variations, for following analysis, we are using this result as the input data.
-Here is 5 components the data looks like:
+Total first 5 components are enough to explain 91.94% of all variations, for the following analysis, we are using this result as the input data.
+Here are 5 components the data looks like:

 <img width="413" alt="Picture_PCA" src="https://user-images.githubusercontent.com/71731146/150928075-70593387-fd73-4d4b-80cc-219604c81290.png">\